je-suis-tm/graph-theory/README.md

 9. Text Mining

 This is a self made BFS-like algorithm to travel through a graph structure built upon texts.
-The whole project is designed for MENA News Feeds from web-scraping repo (https://github.com/tattooday/web-scraping/blob/master/MENA%20News%20Feeds.py).
+The whole project is designed for MENA News Feeds (https://github.com/tattooday/web-scraping/blob/master/MENA%20News%20Feeds.py).
 The idea is to use graph structure to remove similar contents and extract key information from the texts.
 I highly recommend folks to take a peep at the project.
-Machine learning is absolutely not the only and the best solution to text mining.
+Machine learning is absolutely not the best solution to text mining.
 Graph theory sometimes could be much more useful than expected.
 As usual, my own creation goes under a separate folder.
 The parent directory is for the self implementation of well-recognized algorithms.

 More details can be found at the following link.